DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Creating a simple transaction

 To create a transaction that will use a credit card, it is necessary to send a request using the `POST` method to the Payment feature, as shown.
-This example covers the minimum of fields required to be submitted for authorization
+This example covers the minimum of fields required to be submitted for authorization.

 <aside class="notice"><strong>Warning:</strong> It is not possible to carry out a transaction with its value as (`Amount`) 0.</aside>